ohpensource/terraform-plan-gh-action/README.md

 ## github-action

 This action performs a [_terraform plan_](https://www.terraform.io/cli/commands/plan) on the IAC that is specified.
-The (required) inputs are:
+The inputs are:

 - _region_: aws region name.
 - _access-key_: user access key to be used.